1. Christopher Gerald Bart-Williams was a football coach and professional player.

 Chris Bart-Williams was head coach of their reserve squads under the SoccerPlus Connecticut club.

-Chris Bart-Williams joined the Quinnipiac University men's soccer program as an assistant coach, helping to lead them to a 2013 MAAC Conference championship and the first round of the NCAA tournament.
+Chris Bart-Williams joined the Quinnipiac University men's soccer programme as an assistant coach, helping to lead them to a 2013 MAAC championship and the first round of the NCAA soccer tournament.

 Chris Bart-Williams served as an assistant coach for the Quinnipiac University men's soccer team for six years.

-Chris Bart-Williams is a consultant to Charlotte Soccer Academy's US Soccer Development Academy program and is the head of Gulliver Schools' boys' soccer program in Miami, Florida.
+Chris Bart-Williams was a consultant to Charlotte Soccer Academy's US Soccer Development Academy programme and was the head of Gulliver Schools' boys' soccer programme in Miami, Florida.